Our Team

 Brigham Young University, Idaho

 Brigham Young University (BYU) is a private research university with three locations, including Rexburg, Idaho.
 They partnered with Eclipse Soundscapes to provide a series of field recordings of the 2017 Eclipse, including audio of an active beehive.
-Because Rexburg lies in the path of totality, BYU hosted a number of viewing and educational events with the City of Rexburg.
+Because Rexburg lay in the path of 2017 totality, BYU hosted a number of viewing and educational events with the City of Rexburg.